 You can also rename a field using the keyword Qualify.
 This way, we can rename the two common fields to avoid synthetic keys.
 With the help of the Qualify statement, field names are converted into TableName.
 FieldName format.
 For e.g., as in the figure, we renamed the common field called City with the help of the Qualify statement.
 And the field name is converted into Dim.
 City as shown in the figure.

 By using Autonumberhash256 or Autonumberhash128 functions, we can resolve the synthetic keys.
 These functions create composite keys and generate a 256bit or 128bit value of each key field combination.

 Synthetic Keys are created because of inadequate data modeling.
 Once an UNEXPECTED synthetic key is created, we will make some required changes to the existing data model, and as a consequence, we finish with a good data model.
 But if we have our own Composite Keys in place of Synthetic Keys, then we can build the Best Data Model.

 Visit here to learn QlikView Certification Training in Bangalore

 For removing synthetic keys and optimizing data models, we have another two essential techniques; they are as follows:

 Now we will see these two techniques through the following example.

-Let us take an XYZ Bank that has year by year transaction datasets, with one or two distinct fields, but remaining fields are identical.
+Let us take an XYZ Bank that has year-by-year transaction datasets, with one or two distinct fields, but the remaining fields are identical.
 Bank will display the Year by Year transaction datasets.